certeu/morio/docs/docs/guides/idps/readme.md

 **Purpose**

 - The `local` provider is intended for access by humans.
-- The `local` provider is most suitable for smaller setups where no centralized identity provider (such as `ldap`) is avalable, or as a backup for when external identity providers are unavailable.
+- The `local` provider is most suitable for smaller setups where no centralized identity provider (such as `ldap`) is available, or as a backup for when external identity providers are unavailable.

 **Restrictions**